 Radio Frequency is a dry eye procedure that requires 3-4 initial treatments using subdermal heat to clear obstructed glands and stimulate collagen and elastin production.
 This improves the longer term function and health of the oil-producing eyelid glands, ultimately restoring a healthy tear film with less tear evaporation.
 As a side benefit, it also reduces fine lines and eyelid wrinkles!

 Intense Pulsed Light (IPL) – Treatment for Ocular Rosacea

 Punctal Plugs – Treatment for Low Tear Volume

-Punctal Plugs are small devices that are placed painlessly into the eyes’ tear drainage ducts and designed to reduce the rate of tear drainage from the eyes’ surface.
+Punctal Plugs are small devices placed painlessly into the eyes’ tear drainage ducts to reduce the rate of tear drainage.
 This keeps the surface of the eyes more moist and well lubricated, thereby reducing the frequency at which artificial tear drops need to be instilled.
 They are available in a 3 or 6 month dissolving format, or a semi-permanent silicone plastic format designed to last many years.